ClosingBracket/osv/README.md

 and for more details about capstan read [this](https://github.com/cloudius-systems/capstan#documentation).

-If you are comfortable with make and GCC toolchain and want to try the latest OSv code, then you should read remaining part of this page to guide how to setup your development environment and build OSv kernel and application images.
+If you are comfortable with make and GCC toolchain and want to try the latest OSv code, then you should read remaining part of this page to guide you how to setup your development environment and build OSv kernel and application images.

 ### Setting up development environment